glycerine/latch/README.md

-we must create load on the garbage collector by re-making channels if we want to broadcast again; and even then correctness is hard because we must shutdown all sub- systems that may be selecting on the old that channel.
+we must create load on the garbage collector by re-making channels if we want to broadcast again; and even then correctness is hard because we must shutdown all sub- systems that may be selecting on the old instance of that channel.

 What if we had a channel: